Feb 8, 2026

 Let that truth steady your heart and stir your religious affections to worship the LORD.

-If you would like to listen to the corresponding expository sermon that was the basis of today's blog post please reach out.
+If you would like to listen to the corresponding expository sermon that was the basis of today's blog post please reach out to me.